About Us

 Peter Møller, KoRoot co-representative

-Vigdis Eckhardt, Board of Advisors, KoRoot Representative to Norway
+Vigdis Eckhardt, Expertise Board, KoRoot Representative to Norway (NKRG)

-Kimura Byol, Board of Advisors, KoRoot Representative for French speaking adoptees
+Kimura Byol, Expertise Board, KoRoot Representative for French speaking adoptees (FKRG)

-May-Britt Koed, Board of Advisors, KoRoot Representative to Denmark
+May-Britt Koed, Expertise Board, KoRoot Representative to Denmark (DKRG)